egeoffrey/egeoffrey-controller/README.md

 - **controller/alerter**: keep running the configured rules which would trigger notifications
   - Module configuration:
     - *retention**: number of days to keep old logs in the database (e.g. 6)
+    - *loop_safeguard**: prevent the same rule to run again within this timeframe in seconds to avoid loops (e.g. 3)
 - **controller/chatbot**: interactive chatbot service
   - Module configuration:
     - *vocabulary**: chatbot's basic vocabulary